Violella wangii

 Violella wangii is a widespread, but seldom-collected species of crustose lichen in the family Tephromelataceae.
+It is found in mountainous areas of Bhutan, China, India and the Russian Far East.
+The lichen forms small, pale grey crusty patches on tree bark and weathered wood, typically at high elevations where cool, misty conditions prevail.
+Despite its wide distribution across Asia's mountain ranges, it remained unknown to science until the 21st century due to its remote habitat and inconspicuous appearance.

+Taxonomy

-Found in mountainous areas of Bhutan, China, India and the Russian Far East, it was formally described as a new species in 2011 by lichenologists Toby Spribille and Bernard Goffinet.
+The lichen was formally described as a new species in 2011 by the lichenologists Toby Spribille and Bernard Goffinet.
 The type specimen was collected from Laojunshan Mountain in the Shennongjia Forestry District (Lijiang prefecture) at an altitude between 3510 and 3900 m; there, in a montane forest of mostly Abies and Rhododendron, it was found growing on the bark of Rhododendron.
 In the Russian Far East, it has been recorded growing on the wood of Pinus pumila.
 Thin-layer chromatography of collected specimens showed the presence of three lichen products: atranorin, roccellic acid, and angardianic acid.
 The species epithet wangii honours Dr. Wang Li-Song, "for his ongoing efforts to describe the lichen diversity in western China".